Blizarre/recipe-manager/README.md

 # Recipe Manager v2.0

 A modern, lightweight recipe management application built with FastAPI and vanilla JavaScript.
-It is really just a simple Markdown editor at the moment, but I will gradually add features as I feel the need for them.
+It is really just a simple Markdown editor at the moment with a recipe template, but I will gradually add features as I feel the need for them.

 I forgot: **THIS IS A VIBE-CODED app made with Claude.
 I DID NOT REVIEW ALL THE CODE BUT EVERY TIME I LOOK AT SOMETHING I FIND A CRITICAL OWASP TOP 10
 VULNERABILITY IN IT.
 DO NOT PUT THIS ON THE OPEN INTERNET.
 IT SHOULD RUN STRICTLY ON A CONTAINER, BE SINGLE USER (YOU) AND BE PROTECTED BEHIND AN AUTH PROXY